nasrinimapour/ai-content-analyzer/README.md

 # How to Use
 1. Download the index.html file from this repository.

-2. Open the index.html file in a modern web browser (like Chrome, Firefox, or Edge).
+2. Open the index.html file in a web browser (like Chrome, Firefox, or Edge).

 3. The necessary AI models will begin to download automatically.
 This may take a moment on the first run.